justinong415/sfsu/econ850/grad-student/costs-benefits.md

 3. The Former U.S. Bases in the Philippines: An Argument for the Application of U.S. Environmental Standards to Overseas Military Bases
    - [Fordham Environmental Law Review, 2011](https://ir.lawnet.fordham.edu/cgi/viewcontent.cgi?referer=&httpsredir=1&article=1372&context=elr)
    - [The Former US Bases in the Philippines.pdf](https://github.com/justinong415/sfsu/files/9643213/The.Former.US.Bases.in.the.Philippines.pdf)

+# Benefits

+- Employment
+  - As of March 1991, approximately 5,000 and 14,200 Filipino civilian employees worked for the Air Force and Navy, respectively. (#1, p.2)
+  - Upon leaving on March 1991, US paid for $52.7 million for severance pay, $15.5 million for accumulated sick and annual leave, and $3.1 mllion for bonuses. (#1, p.3)
+  -

+# Costs